loksland/choppy/README.md

 - **nestlevel** (int)
 Default 0.
 The nest level of the layer comp.
 Can be set by prefixing layer comp name with `-`,`--` etc.
 - **parent** (string)
 Default ''.
 The `base` name of the layer comp's parent.
 Will be auto filled if **nestLevel** is set.
 This does not affect image publish.
+If set the `x` and `y` coords will be relative to the parent's origin point.
 - **type** (string)
 Default ''.
 General property that allows extended functionality.
 Can optionally be set like an extension in the layer comp name.
 Eg. `basename.<type>`.
 Built in types include:
   - `div` If applied will set `placholder` property to `true`.